texjporg/cjk-gs-support/README.md

     <Resource>/CIDFSubst/

-For each OTF font it creates a snippet in
+For each CID font it creates a snippet in

     <Resource>/Font/

 and links the font to

-    <Resource>/CIDFont
+    <Resource>/CIDFont/

 The `<Resource>` dir is either given by `-o`/`--output`, or otherwise searched from an installed GhostScript (binary name is assumed to be 'gs').